 What’s made Algerian Coffee Stores so special is its variety.
 You can choose from 80 different types, both single original and plenty of blends to find your perfect pick me up.
 And while coffee is the name of the game here, the store also has a pretty strong commitment to tea, stocking 120 different types.

-While you can certainly purchase your Arabicas, organic Bolivian or Fairtrade Mexican beans or grinds, the store wouldn’t have survived without a selection of some more unusual coffees.
+While you can purchase Arabicas, organic Bolivian or Fairtrade Mexican beans or grinds, the store wouldn’t have survived without a selection of some more unusual coffees.
 Some of the rarer types include Jamaica Blue Mountain Coffee, reputed to be one of the most expensive coffees in the world and predominantly exported to Japan.

-Next time you’re on Old Compton Street, pop in for a cheap latte and discover this historic treasure trove.
+The store also sells coffee flour, made from the fruit that surrounds the bean, which surprisingly does not taste of coffee.
+So next time you are on Old Compton Street, pop in for a cheap latte and discover this historic treasure trove.

 Our debut short film, The Soul of Soho, explores neighborhoods separated by oceans, history and culture but united by craft community and change.
 Neighborhoods bound by one name: Soho.
 Intimate portraits of city living in the Sohos of London, New York and Hong Kong reveal rich stories of the people who bring life to these iconic neighborhoods.
 Explore Soho here.